emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

 The above shows you how to use the 'paho.mqtt.golang' client to connect to EMQ X Cloud, which can be found in [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Go) Download to the sample source code

-Also available in [GitHub](https://github.com/emqx/MQTT-Client-Examples) Find more demo examples for other languages on.
+More demo examples for other languages are available in [GitHub](https://github.com/emqx/MQTT-Client-Examples).